-Ideal Rhinoplasty Candidate
+The Ideal Rhinoplasty Candidate

 Rhinoplasty Surgery at The Langsdon Clinic

-Surgery takes about one to two hours in uncomplicated cases.
-Most incisions are made entirely inside the nose.
-The injured, twisted, or difficult nose may require a small incision below the tip of the nose between the nostrils.
+During the patient’s consultation, Dr. Langsdon will analyze the width of the nose to see if it needs to be narrowed.
 Wide, flaring nostrils may necessitate an incision in the crease where the side of the nostril joins the upper lip and cheek.
 These incisions usually become inconspicuous with time.